oVirt/ovirt-system-tests/README.md

 If you are not familiar with the review process for Gerrit patches you can read about [Working with oVirt Gerrit](https://ovirt.org/develop/dev-process/working-with-gerrit.html) on the [oVirt](https://ovirt.org/) website.

-**NOTE**: We might not notice pull requests that you create on Github, because we only use Github for backups.
+**NOTE**: We might not notice pull requests that you create on Github, because we only use Github as a read-only backup.

 ### Found a bug or documentation issue?